Arbint/ConferenceQuerySystem/README.md

 ## Features

-This booth registery system can be used to keep track of the booths paticipants has participated in a conference.
+This conference query system can be used to keep track of the various booths the paticipants has participated in a conference.

 It has the following features:

-* Allowing flexiable amout of boothes being configured.
+* Allowing flexiable amout of booths being configured.

-* Track what boothes a participant has visitied.
+* Track what booths a participant has visitied.

 * Track the total amout of boothes a participant has visited.